 - Daily stand-up scrums using the physical scrum board

-- Sprint planning sessions to collectively understand and agree the next focus of a project — this is where we set a sprint goal and the team assigns the project tasks
+- Sprint planning sessions to collectively understand and agree on the next focus of a project — this is where we set a sprint goal and the team assigns the project tasks

 - Sprint-review sessions to demo what has been achieved in the sprint — we also encourage clients to be a part of this session